 Things to consider before buying a renovation project in France

-Renovation projects often come with a very attractive price tag, but how do you know the work needed to make it your dream home won’t be costing you a fortune?
+Renovation projects often come with a very attractive price tag, but how do you know the work needed to make it your dream home won’t end up costing you a fortune?
 Here are 7 things to think about before buying a property to renovate in France

 1. The foundations